aino/ainojs-finger/README.md

 - start (0) - starting point
 - duration (600) - animation duration in ms
+- dubltap (true) - set to false for faster tap event if doubletap is not used

 Events:

 - frame - triggers every frame.
 Event object: *value* and *position*
 - complete - triggers when animation is complete.
 Event object: *index*
+- tap - triggers when a tap is detected.
+Event object: *target*
+- dbltap - triggers when a doubbletap is detected.
+Event object: *target*